Ralph Nader at Nader.org:

 It is shameful that the Governor would use his creativity and intellect to help the health industry at the expense of helpless babies who are victims of medical malpractice.

 Many in the health care and insurance industry seem to regard the civil justice system as a nuisance that threatens to destroy our economy and way of life.
 In reality, America’s civil justice system plays an indispensable role.
-When the rights of injured consumers are vindicated in court, our society benefits in countless ways: compensating victims and their families for shattering losses (with the cost borne by the wrongdoers rather than taxpayers); preventing future injuries by deterring dangerous health care and other practices, spurring safety innovation; and educating the public to risks associated with certain products and services.
+When the rights of injured consumers are vindicated in court, our society benefits in countless ways: compensating victims and their families for shattering losses (with the cost borne by the wrongdoers rather than taxpayers) when they decide to go to court, and use someone like these Personal Injury Lawyers near Dallas TX to help with their case; preventing future injuries by deterring dangerous health care and other practices, spurring safety innovation; and educating the public to risks associated with certain products and services.
 These legal rights provide society with its moral and ethical fiber by defining appropriate norms of conduct.

 Governor Cuomo needs to review the facts on medical malpractice.
 First he should know that supporters of tort “deform” invoke one myth after another: a litigation explosion, juries automatically ruling in favor of plaintiffs and routinely awarding punitive damages, an economy shattered by these awards.
 Each of these notions is demonstrably false.
 Only a tiny percentage of persons injured bring lawsuits, and an even tinier percentage of those who do receive large verdicts.
 Limiting victims’ rights is an anti-democratic solution to a trumped-up problem.